Hydrologic data for the alluvium and terrace aquifer of the Beaver-North Canadian River from the Panhandle to Canton Reservoir, northwestern Oklahoma

-The stratigraphic nomenclature is that of the Oklahoma Geological Survey and does not necessarily agree with that of the U.S. Geological Survey.
+The stratigraphic nomenclature is that of the Oklahoma Geological Survey and does.not necessarily agree with that of the U.S. Geological Survey.

-Acknowledgment is extended to the residents of the study area for their cooperation in obtaining the data in this report.
+Acknowledgement is extended to the residents of the study area for their cooperation in obtaining the data in this report.

 Additional publication details

-USGS Numbered Series
+- USGS Numbered Series

-Hydrologic data for the alluvium and terrace aquifer of the Beaver north Canadian River from the Panhandle to Canton Reservoir, northwestern Oklahoma
+- Hydrologic data for the alluvium and terrace aquifer of the Beaver-North Canadian River from the Panhandle to Canton Reservoir, northwestern Oklahoma

 - U.S. Geological Survey